shyptia/todos_app/README.md

 ```
 6. Open application in your browser `http://localhost:3000/`

-### You have ability to add, delete and edit products in list
+### You have ability to add, delete and edit todos in list